Tamsin Stuart Art

 Acrylic on paper

-I don't like painting buildings.
-They don't have enough colour or movement for me, and far too much detail and exactness.
+Never used to like painting buildings.
+Thought they didn't have enough colour or movement and did have too much detail and exactness.

 It's where me and Mr Stuart celebrated getting hitched many years ago, so has meaning for me.